 Mini Manual 3: What happens after a program applies?

 The Self-Study Document is done!
 Now what?
-After receiving the application materials, initial reviewers will conduct a paper review of the program’s compliance with the CACREP Standards.
-This section of the manual outlines the initial review process including the possible actions concerning the application.
+After receiving the application materials, reviewers will conduct a desk review of the program’s compliance with the CACREP Standards.
+This section of the manual outlines the desk review process including the possible actions concerning the application.